openaq/openaq-info/FAQ.md

- **Contributing and Participating with the OpenAQ Platform and Community**
+ **D. Contributing and Participating with the OpenAQ Platform and Community**

  _Ongoing Projects_